nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 Adds a lab to the TA’s schedule.
 <b> Lab is assumed to be 2 hour long (adhering to CS2040 Lab timing) </b> and no modification of duration is allowed

-- Name need not be unique
+- Name need not be unique.
-- Cannot be clashes in the time with any other events
+- Cannot have clashes in the time with any other events.
-- dd/MM/yyyy all in numbers
+- dd/MM/yyyy HH:mm all in numbers.
-- Lab name cannot have tutorial or consultation in it
+- Lab name cannot have tutorial or consultation in it.
-- Lab name cannot be just Lab alone
+- Lab name cannot be just lab.
-- date is optional.
-Date will assume the current time if not specified
+- Date is optional.
+Date will assume the current time if not specified.

-Format: `vim Lab/[NAME] -date [dd/MM/yyyy HH:mm]`
+Format: `vim Lab/NAME [-date dd/MM/yyyy HH:mm]`

-:information_source: TrAcker only accepts the following date format
+:information_source: TrAcker only accepts the following 24-hour date format.
 ```
 date format: dd/MM/yyyy HH:mm
 ```
-:information_source: Maximum start year is 2099
+:information_source: Maximum start year is 2099.

-:information_source: TrAcker does not allow you to create events with historical dates
+:information_source: TrAcker does not allow you to create events with historical dates.
+Due to an internal clock being used, accuracy of the TrAcker current time will be about 1 min off from the actual current time.

 Examples:

 * `vim Lab/pancakeSort`
-* `vim Lab/KosarajuAlgorithm -date 01/01/2030 16:00`
+* `vim Lab/KosarajuAlgorithm -date 01/01/2031 16:00`

 <div id='add-consultation'></div>